-It is essential to address concerns about selective citation and mischaracterization of scientific findings.
+While we appreciate the continued dialogue surrounding OMT, we believe it is essential to address concerns about selective citation and mischaracterization of scientific findings.
+This is particularly critical in a field already challenged by complexity, gaslighting and professional shaming.
 We as expert clinicians and researchers with a deep understanding of orofacial myology, appreciate respect for all pillars of evidence including patient reported outcomes which drive the clinical interest in orofacial myology.
 We would like to take the opportunity to clarify a few critical points that were either mischaracterized or omitted in TISLP's analysis.